 This series features examples of:

-- Artistic License – Biology: science currently believes that long-term sleeplessness is impossible, as sleep serves as a necessary pressure valve for a number of mental, emotional and physiological processes; for instance, mood imbalance is associated with sleep deprivation.
+- Science currently believes that long-term sleeplessness is impossible, as sleep serves as a necessary pressure valve for a number of mental, emotional and physiological processes; for instance, mood imbalance is associated with sleep deprivation.
 Kress handwaves this via Insane Troll Logic ("Exactly — remove sleep entirely and the mood disorders will disappear with it!"), but since sleeplessness is a Necessary Weasel we put up with it.

-- At one point, while introducing the dangers of Genetic Engineering, we see, kept in a glass prison, a genetically engineered grass.
+- At one point, while introducing the dangers of Genetic Engineering, we see genetically engineered grass kept in a glass prison.
 We're told that it's so super-capable that if released, it would outcompete every other plant on the planet and within a few years nothing would live on earth except this grass and a few large trees, which would be dying.
 A bit of Fridge Logic ensued when you consider that this means it's better at living in the deserts than a cactus, better than living in brackish swamps than a mangrove, and somehow better at living in the ocean than kelp and algae, all in one plant... except it almost happened for real.
 Though instead of "everything except this grass" it would have been "everything except this alcohol-producing slime."

 - The Fettered: Leisha is (or tries to be) a good person and has enormous faith in the American Political System.

-- Hot for Teacher: Drew Arlen for Leisha, who is an odd combination of adoptive mother, teacher and best friend.
+- Hot for Teacher: Drew Arlen has the hots for Leisha, who is an odd combination of adoptive mother, teacher and best friend.

 - I Want My Jetpack: 2008 came and went and human genetic engineering is still in its infancy, to the chagrin of many young white first-worlders who want to become Übermenschen.